sklprogs/LanguageTricks/README.md

 ## subject \| topic

-A **topic** is a particular subject that you discuss or write about.
+**Topic**&mdash;a particular subject that you discuss or write about.

-A **topic** defines a particular aspect that will be covered in conversation or in any written form, whereas **subject** is used in context to a wider aspect of knowledge and can be composed of various topics.
+A ***topic*** defines a particular aspect that will be covered in conversation or in any written form, whereas ***subject*** is used in context to a wider aspect of knowledge and can be composed of various topics.

-> *The subject of writing articles was the environmental issues, and
-> various students came up with different topics on this particular
+> *The **subject** of writing articles was the environmental issues, and various students came up with different topics on this particular subject matter.*
-> subject matter.*

 This is the reason that many times they are used interchangeably.
-They only differ when the **subject** within the subject needs to be defined and then the inner subject becomes the **topic**.
+They only differ when the ***subject*** within the subject needs to be defined and then the inner subject becomes the ***topic***.

 *Sources:
 [1](https://citrinitas.com/topic-vs-subject-what-is-the-difference),